TELIBO/MockSensei/README.md

 3. **Confidence Building:** Reduces interview anxiety by allowing users to practice and improve in a safe, controlled setting.
 4. **Convenience:** Users can practice anytime, anywhere, making it a flexible and accessible tool for busy job seekers.

-## Call to Action

-Thank you for watching my presentation.
-If you are preparing for job interviews and want to boost your confidence and performance, give my AI interview mock web app a try.
-Visit our website https://interview-saathi-nine.vercel.app/ to start your journey to interview success.
-Good luck!